bluestar-solutions/openerp-autobuild/docs/MANUAL.md

     display tests results.
 * `project.init`:
     Initialize an empty Odoo project.
+* `project.version`:
+    Set the version of all project modules.
 * `project.assembly`:
     Prepare all files to deploy in target folder.
 * `module.create`: